 Slowly things begin to click in regards to the purpose of all of this.
 It all makes for a remarkable and realistic example of mourning and loneliness.
 We are witnessing someone in their home (a home they use to share with someone they loved), now having to live alone.
 The film doesn’t try to show M going through a road map of cliché movie plot points where she takes her various ups and downs to move on… she just has to keep on living with how things are.
 We get small snippets of her trying to socialize and date, but these moments are sparse.
 What ends up luring the audience into the emotion are those periods of drawn out and focused shots.

 While the film does a terrific job of demonstrating such themes through M in the pie scene, it is actually the character of C that ends up being the star of the picture.
 After an unspecific amount of time goes by, M decides to pack up and leave the house.
 She writes a small note, and sticks it within the wall of the house.
 C is unable to leave his home, and while he spends an unspecific amount of time trying to pull the note from the wall, he becomes sidetracked when a new family moves in.
 From there, A Ghost Story follows C as he watches the home go from owner to owner.
 Since C is a ghost, we as the audience are never given a clear understanding of how much time is actually taking place within the film.
-But through all the years that take place, C is still striving to read the note M left.
+But through all the years that go by, C is still striving to read the note M left.